About me

 Outreach and engagement

-My new book Being You: A New Science of Consciousness is a Sunday Times Top 10 Bestseller, a New Statesman Book of the Year, an Economist Book of the Year, a Bloomberg Business Book of the Year, a Guardian Book of the Week , an El Pais Book of the Week, and a Guardian and Financial Times Science Book of the Year.
+My 2021 book Being You: A New Science of Consciousness was a Sunday Times Top 10 Bestseller, a New Statesman Book of the Year, an Economist Book of the Year, a Bloomberg Business Book of the Year, a Guardian Book of the Week , an El Pais Book of the Week, and a Guardian and Financial Times Science Book of the Year.
 My 2017 main-stage TED talk has more than 14 million views and is one of TED’s most popular science talks.
 My 2018 conversation with Sam Harris appeared in his recent book of 11 favourite interviews.
 I edited and co-authored the best-selling 30 Second Brain (Ivy Press, 2014), and I also write the blog NeuroBanter.

 For more background, there’s my interview on BBC’s The Life Scientific, with Jim Al-Khalili (2015), and my Aeon essay on consciousness – The Real Problem (a 2016 editor’s pick; see also this video).
 Other features include the Vice/Motherboard documentary film The Most Unknown, the TED Interview with Chris Anderson, and Feel Better, Live More with Rangan Chatterjee.